Eating Concerns Program

 - Concerned friends or family can utilize the ECTT as a source of information and guidance.

-- ASU faculty and staff can utilize the ECTT as a referral, for information, and/or consultation.
+- AppState faculty and staff can utilize the ECTT for a referral, a consultation, and/or an information resource.

 The ECTT Coordinator is housed in the ASU Counseling Center and serves as the central contact person for the eating concerns client, members of the treatment team, and concerned family, friends or staff members.